valley12/nowcoder-community/README.md

 # spiral-community

-A programmer community based on nowcoder community
+A community to share your ideas.

 # development
 + Java 8
 + spring
++ springMVC
 + springboot
 + mybatis
++ mysql
++ redis